 Spinal injury negligence arises due to mistakes made by doctors, surgeons or any other healthcare professionals.
 This can be during a routine procedure, operation or case of delayed or missed diagnosis.
 They can also arise if a patient did not give informed consent.

 Damages to your spine can have serious consequences including paralysis requiring lifelong support, or even death.
-If you or loved one has experienced a spinal injury as a result of medical negligence, then you may need to speak to a spinal injury solicitor, in most cases surgery achieves the desired results with no additional injury being suffered by the patient.
-Unfortunately, there are occasions when a doctor or medical team caring for the patient makes an avoidable error which causes significant harm.
+If you or a loved one has experienced a spinal injury as a result of medical negligence, then you may need to speak to a spinal injury solicitor, in most cases surgery achieves the desired results with no additional injury being suffered by the patient.
+Unfortunately, there are occasions when a doctor or medical team caring for the patient makes an avoidable error that causes significant harm.

 Examples can include:

 - Failing to assess a patient suitably adequately for surgery.

 - Failing to inform patient of the risks associated with their surgery, and any alternative treatments and failing to obtain Informed consent

 - Unnecessary or inappropriate surgery due to misdiagnosis

 - Failure to refer a patient for necessary postoperative treatment.
 Like physiotherapy